PunnawatSiri/Master_thesis_summary/README.md

 To have a better understanding of the object detection algorithm, I have implemented a simple object detection algorithm using [Faster R-CNN](https://arxiv.org/abs/1506.01497) base with [Feature Pyramid Network](https://arxiv.org/abs/1612.03144) as the backbone network provided by [Detectron2](https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md) following [Pham et al. (2020)](https://ieeexplore.ieee.org/document/9378027).
 It is common to use pre-trained model as a feature extractor part of the network.
 Detectron2 provides a lot of pre-trained models.
 I have used Faster R-CNN with ResNet-101 backbone (R101-FPN) and ResNeXt-101 backbone (X101-FPN), both pre-trained on [COCO dataset](https://cocodataset.org/#home).
 The model is trained on the road damage dataset.

 ### 2. Data augmentation
-Data augmentation is a technique to increase the size of the dataset by applying some transformations to the original images.
-The purpose is to make the model more robust to the variation of the data.
+Data augmentation is a technique to applying damage of other image place it to a background image with transformations.
+The purpose is to reduce data imbalance and make the model more robust to the variation of the data.
 From Pham et al. (2020), horizontal flipping, resizing, and rotation are used.
 The images look like this:

 <img src="images/aug_problem1.png" height="250" />
 <img src="images/aug_problem2.png" height="250" />